top of page

 Infirmary: Where destroyed cards go.

-Reveal: When a card attacks or is attacked it gets flipped face up.
+Reveal: When a card Attacks, is Attacked or if it activates its Effect it gets flipped face up.

 Field closes at: